Bhartiya-Hacker/John-IN-Termux/README.md

 # Before

-In order to have updated Termux:
+==> In order to have updated Termux:-

 - Install latest Termux version from [F-Droid](https://f-droid.org/en/packages/com.termux/) (Version on Play Store is OUTDATED & NOT-SUPPORTED ANYMORE)

-#Then launch Termux to initialization,
+- Then launch Termux to initialization,

-#Reopen and follow the instructions below.. :)
+- Reopen and follow the instructions below.. :)